Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 Lawn & Pest Solutions starts with investigation techniques as part of an integrated pest management strategy.
 Our technicians, who see ants all the time, know where to look for them to find the source of your problem.

 Then, starting with baits is a good next step.
-Lawn & Pest Solutions uses a non-repellant ant control product that hides a protein or sugar source as bait.
-The ants think these are food and take them back to their colonies, spreading the insecticide to the queen and knocking out the main infestation.
+Lawn & Pest Solutions uses a non-repellent ant control product that hides a protein or sugar source as bait.
+The ants think these are food and take them back to their colonies, spreading the insecticide to the queen and knocking out the primary infestation.

-The proper tactics will eliminate the pests and help limit your frustration and the need for callbacks.
+The right tactics will eliminate pests and help limit your frustration and callbacks.

-Once the infestation is gone, quarterly exterior barrier treatments can help keep ants out because the product includes a smell or taste that ants don’t like.
+Once the infestation is gone, quarterly exterior barrier treatments can help keep ants out, as the product has a scent or taste ants don’t like.

 Trust Lawn & Pest Solutions’ Ant Control For Homes

 Ants are not only a nuisance but can also be a big problem in your home, spreading bacteria.
-This is especially true when dealing with the more persistent species like odorous, argentine, and fire ants.
+This is especially true when dealing with the more persistent species, such as odorous, Argentine, and fire ants.

 Don’t let ants in your home become a problem.
 Use exclusion tactics and keep ants out with professional perimeter pest control.

 For best results, try our Pest 360 approach.
-We aim to ensure you can live in peace without pest problems in your home.
+We aim to ensure you can live in peace, free of pest problems in your home.
 Let us make that happen for you.

 Do ants keep ruining your day?
-We’d love to help you regain control of your Memphis or North Mississippi home.
+We’d love to help you regain control of your North Mississippi home.
 Get started today with a free quote.
-Together, we’ll prepare a custom plan that is best for you.
+Together, we’ll prepare a custom plan tailored to you.
 Then, you can relax without constantly inspecting your counters and floors for ants.

 Image Sources | Carpenter Ants, Thief Ants, Odorous House Ants, Argentine Ants, Pavement Ants, Acrobat Ants